Munklar/Partridge-Puzzle/README.md

 I came up with an exhaustive search algorithm and implemented it in Python.
 It has a triple nested loop, each O(N^2), that recurses so that makes it what, an O(N^12) beast?
 I ran the Python version for over a week and it was checking about 5200 configurations per second.
 That was going much too slowly so I ported it to Java which clocked in at about 1.3 million configuratoins per second.
 It checked all 60+ billion configurations in less than a day.

-The Solutions.txt contains all 18,656 solutions, including rotations and reflections.
-Since there are 7 rotations and reflections for every solution, the total number of unique solutions is 2332 which agrees with the Bill Cutler and Patrick Hamlyn work.
+The Solutions.txt file contains all 18,656 solutions, including rotations and reflections.
+Since there are 7 rotations and reflections for every solution, the total number of unique solutions is 2332, which agrees with Bill Cutler's and Patrick Hamlyn's result.

 Next steps: